Fannon/search-bookmarks-history-and-tabs/README.md

 * This extension can (and should!) be triggered via keyboard shortcut.
   * The default is `CTRL` + `Shift` + `.`, but you can customize this
 * Just type in your search query and it will fuzzy search through everything
-* In case you want to be more selective, search modes are supported
+* In case you want to be more selective -> use a search mode:
   * If you start your query with `. `: only tabs will be searched
   * If you start your query with `+ `: only history will be searched
   * If you start your query with `- `: only bookmarks will be searched